AN ENGLISH CUBIST

 The Stockbroker's Clerk

 Illustration © The Estate of John David Roberts.
-Reproduced with the permission of the William Roberts Society.
 Catalogue information based on the catalogue raisonné by David Cleall.
 For this and full details of the exhibitions cited, see the links below.
 Any auction prices quoted may not include all fees and taxes, such as VAT and Artist's Resale Right charges.

 The Stockbroker's Clerk